-A comparative overview of related apps is listed in Table 1.
-In this Table, SC Dapp is presented in this article which, regarding the BC used it is the same as other apps but considering the use case and currency, only the Bogner app [6] is the closest one which has the renting functionality and uses Ether.
-Considering the client platforms, Transaction Grid [39] and Digix [17] are developed for desktop machines, while Bogner and SC Dapps are specifically designed for Mobile phones and considering decentralization.
-SC Dapp is capable of being fully decentralized by employing Ethereum light clients on the smart phones.
-A more detailed description of Bogner app, Transaction Grid and Digix is presented at [42].
+A comparison between the related apps are listed in table1.
+In this table, SC Dapp is presented in this article which, regarding the BC used it is the same as other apps but considering the use case and currency, there is only the Bogner Dapp is the closest one which has the renting functionality and uses Ether.
+Considering the client platforms, Transaction Grid and Digix are developed for desktop machines, while Bogner and SC Dapps are specifically designed for Mobile phones and considering decentralization, SC Dapp is capable of being fully decentralized by employing Ethereum light clients on the smart phones.